How do I create and activate a new AWS account?

 Account activation can sometimes be delayed.
 If the process takes more than 24 hours, check the following:

 - Finish the account activation process.
-You might have accidentally closed the window for the sign-up process before you've added all the necessary information.
+You might have accidentally closed the window for the sign-up process before you added all the necessary information.
 To finish the sign-up process, open the registration page.
-Then, choose Sign in to an existing AWS account, and sign in using the email address and password you chose for the account.
+Choose Sign in to an existing AWS account, and then sign in using the email address and password you chose for the account.

 - Check the information associated with your payment method.
 Check Payment Methods in the AWS Billing and Cost Management console.
 Fix any errors in the information.

 - Contact your financial institution.
 Financial institutions occasionally reject authorization requests from AWS for various reasons.
 Contact your payment method's issuing institution and ask that they approve authorization requests from AWS.

 Note: AWS cancels the authorization request as soon as it's approved by your financial institution.
 You aren't charged for authorization requests from AWS.
 Authorization requests might still appear as a small charge (usually one USD) on statements from your financial institution.

 - Check your email for requests for additional information.
 Check your email and spam folder to see if AWS needs any information from you to complete the activation process.